© Copyright – 2015 – Athletics Illustrated

-A collective outburst of veneration followed the all too early death of Oregon running legend Steve Prefontaine at the age of 24.
+A collective outburst of veneration followed the all too early-death of Oregon running legend Steve Prefontaine at the age of 24.
 His cult status flourished and continues today.
 Why not?
-He owned at least eight American track records, he was a brash frontrunner; he possessed a gun-slinging-like character trait that Americans seem to relish in their heroes.
-He was good looking and was a quotable post-race interview.
-He delivered lines which later became iconic statements of bravado like, “the best pace is a suicide pace and today looks like a good day to die.”
+He owned at least eight American track records, and was a brash frontrunner; he possessed a gun-slinging-like character trait that Americans seem to relish in their heroes.
+Pre was good-looking and was a quotable post-race interview.
+The Coos Bay native delivered lines which later became iconic statements of bravado like, “The best pace is a suicide pace and today looks like a good day to die.”
 Perhaps there was a little foreshadowing here?

-There were two movies made about him, one produced by Disney titled “Pre” that came out in 1997 and the other by Wagner-Cruise productions.
+There were two movies made about him, one produced by Disney titled “Pre” which came out in 1997, and the other by Wagner-Cruise Productions.
 The “Cruise” is Tom Cruise.
-Wagner and Cruise benefited from the interest that Disney stirred with his legend and then they did one better.
-They spent an extra million dollars on making their version, which they called “Without Limits” and released it a year later.
-They employed the great Donald Sutherland to play the legendary Bill Bowerman and as usual Sutherland was excellent.
-Billy Crudup as Prefontaine received positive reviews.
+Wagner and Cruise benefitted from the interest that Disney stirred with his legend and then they did one better.
+Wagner Cruise spent an extra million dollars on making their version, which they called “Without Limits” and released it a year later.
+The company employed the great Donald Sutherland to play the legendary Bill Bowerman and as usual, Sutherland was excellent.
+Billy Crudup as Prefontaine received positive reviews too.
 The movie continues to flitter towards a cult-like status, but it is not there just yet.

 Pre’s Rock is a memorial to the fast-running and fast-driving athlete.
-It is a monument where runners visit from all corners the US to place flowers, hang memorabilia, leave notes or take selfies.
-It is a modest memorial, but a popular one, at least within American running circles.
+It is a monument where runners visit from all corners of the US to place flowers, hang memorabilia, leave notes, or take selfies.
+The shrine is a modest memorial, but a popular one, at least within American running circles.

-“To give anything less than your best, is to sacrifice the gift.”
+“To give anything less than your best is to sacrifice the gift.”
 Pre would tell kids at running camps.
 It is an indelible message.
 Who could argue?
-Some of Pre’s other quotes are now legendary too, for example he had delivered various iterations of, “A lot of people run a race to see who is fastest.
-I run to see who has the most guts; who can punish himself into exhausting pace and then at the end, punish himself even more.”
-Or, “somebody may beat me, but they are going to have to bleed to do it.”
+Some of Pre’s other quotes are now legendary too, for example, he had delivered various iterations of, “A lot of people run a race to see who is fastest.
+I run to see who has the most guts; who can punish himself into an exhausting pace and then at the end, punish himself even more.”
+Or, “Somebody may beat me, but they are going to have to bleed to do it.”

 It was tough talk from an entertaining racer.
 The legacy of his quotes adds to his legend, but how good was he really?

-As a racer, he was a frontrunner.
-He preferred to race hard to see what comes of it, rather than sit and kick.
-He perpetuated the brash, perhaps moody, perhaps tough and certainly tough-talking prototypical American hero.
+As a racer, he was a frontrunner preferring to race hard to see what comes of it, rather than sit and kick.
+He perpetuated the brash, perhaps moody, perhaps tough, and certainly tough-talking prototypical American hero.
 But his suicidal race strategy was not going to win him medals in global championship events and does not lend itself to breaking world records.
 Americans in the past have been accused of self-indulgence.
 Perhaps a national record is big enough for many American sports fans.
-Who needs a world record when the big sports in the US are confined to the country anyway like the NFL, MLB, NBA and NASCAR?
+Who needs a world record when the big sports in the US are confined to the country anyway like the NFL, MLB, NBA, and NASCAR?

-Pre’s rebellious front-running style likely cost him a better performance at the 1972 Munich Olympics, a race where he finished fourth in the time of 13:28.40.
+Pre’s rebellious frontrunning style likely cost him a better performance at the 1972 Munich Olympics, a race where he finished fourth in the time of 13:28.40.
 He was beaten by the legendary Finn Lasse Viren, who was then considered a very intelligent trainer, an athlete who seldom raced and peaked just at the right time.
-Viren was the antithesis to Pre: quiet, reserved and very private.
+Viren was the antithesis of Pre: quiet, reserved, and very private.
 Mohamed Gammoudi of Tunisia finished second and Ian Stewart of Great Britain finished third.
 Viren won in the time of 13:26.40.

 How about Rod Dixon?
 He was often considered the most versatile runner of his time.
 Although not an American, Dixon competed during Pre’s time.
-Well part of the problem is he is still alive.
-The true hero worship will have to wait.
+Well, part of the problem is he is still alive.
+True hero worship will have to wait.

-Dixon was from Nelson, which is a very hilly town in New Zealand and probably not much different than Coos Bay, Oregon, where Pre is from.
-Both areas offer a temperate climate are hilly, forested environments and the burgeoning athletes had many running heroes to learn from.
+Dixon was from Nelson, New Zealand which is a very hilly town and probably not much different than Coos Bay, Oregon.
+Both areas offer a temperate climate hilly, forested environments and the burgeoning athletes had many running heroes to learn from.

-Bowerman was a great coach, Pre was an excellent athlete, but the Dixon brothers were better.
+Bowerman was a great coach, and Pre was an excellent athlete, but the Dixon brothers were better.

 Dixon’s legend is actually more interesting.

-For example, there is a yarn about Dixon and a mate of his out for a 2.5 hour long run, when they came across a wild boar.
+For example, there is a yarn about Dixon and a mate of his out for a 2.5-hour long run, when they came across a wild boar.
 The story is priceless.
-They spent another four to five hours chasing the boar through the New Zealand bush with knives, on foot and with several dogs sniffing out the trail.
-Death and carnage endued.
+They spent another four to five hours chasing the boar through the New Zealand bush with knives, on foot, and with several dogs sniffing out the trail.
+Death and carnage ensued.
 In the end, the boar copped it in a dramatic, throat-slicing finale.